Québec has three polar bear subpopulations:

 - Nunavik Inuit Rights and Interests in the Labrador Inuit Settlement Area Portion of the Overlap Area (Article 29 of NILCA).

 Only harvesting of the Southern Hudson Bay subpopulation is limited, through a total allowable take and non-quota limitations.
-Since July 1, 2017, a total allowable take of 23 bears has been in effect in Québec and adjacent marine regions, in addition to several non-quota limitations.
+Since July 1, 2017, a total allowable take of 23 bears has been in effect in part of the marine regions adjacent to Québec, in addition to several non-quota limitations.
 The latter include respecting a harvest ratio of one female for every two males, reporting of all human-caused deaths, protection of cubs and females with cubs and bears that are less than three years (except in defence of life and property), as well as the protection of bears in their dens.
 However, reporting of the harvest is still done on a voluntary basis in Québec.

 Moreover, an agreement between the Nunavik Hunting, Fishing and Trapping Association (Anguvigaq) and the Gouvernement du Québec has guided polar bear hunting practices among Nunavik Inuit through non-quota limitations since the 1980s.